 What goes where?

 For an overview of garbage and recyclable materials and the recent changes to the recycling program, please visit the Waste Collection/Pickup section.

 The following materials can be disposed of at different facilities in the City:

 Light ballasts from florescent lights can be disposed of at the Waste Management Facility (let scale attendant know).

 Drop off rechargeable batteries and tiny batteries (watch and hearing aid batteries) at City Hall, Battlefords CO-OP Aquatic Centre or NationsWEST Field House or SARCAN (10020 Thatcher Ave) for proper disposal.
-Alkaline batteries are permitted in regular garbage.
+Alkaline batteries are permitted in the regular garbage.
 Car batteries must be disposed of at the landfill.

 Yard waste and compostable materials must be transported to the Waste Management Facility.
 There is no charge at the WMF for yard waste (grass clippings, leaves) and compostable material.
 However, trees and branches are not compostable materials; therefore, a fee will apply.

 The City offers a Free Compost Collection Program/Leaves Pick Up Program in the fall of each year.
 2018 dates will be announced shortly.
 Please place your bagged leaves, grass clippings and garden waste where you usually place your garbage bin for pick up (please leave on the property, not on street).
 The free pick up of composting material will take place on the same days when Parking Restrictions are in place, during the week.

 Please use only clear or translucent bags and bag only leaves, grass clippings and garden waste (plant tops, vines, vegetables).
 Bags that are filled with non-compostable material, including branches, will not be picked up.